fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 appwrite databases createStringAttribute --databaseId 'video-demo' --collectionId 'sessions' --key 'session_id' --size 255 --required true
 ```

 We will use the database when someone goes to create credentials for the video session.
-There is not anything special here as the Appwrite SDKs handle accessing the database and provide interfaces in various languages.
-In our case, we will look for a document that stores the video session ID, and if it does not exist create a new document.
+Nothing is notable here as the Appwrite SDKs handle accessing the database and provide interfaces in various languages.
+In our case, we will look for a document that stores the video session ID, and if it does not exist, create a new document.

 ```php
 try {